ElvisRock/Government_Analysis/README.md

 ![title](projeto.png)

-**Objetivo:** Although it was not directed at a specific location or government, the goal was to analyze data, address some questions, and propose solutions for policymakers.
+**Project Goal:** Although it was not directed at a specific location or government, the goal was to analyze data, address some questions, and propose solutions for policymakers.